 Pike To Cobra Push Up

-The Pike to Cobra Push Up works well as part of a warm-up, mobility block, or conditioning circuit.
-It’s especially useful for improving movement quality, building pressing endurance, and adding variety to bodyweight training without needing any equipment.
+This exercise works well as part of a warm-up, mobility block, or bodyweight conditioning circuit.
+It builds pressing endurance, improves movement quality between positions, and adds variety to upper-body training without needing any equipment.

 - Begin in a downward-facing dog position with your hands shoulder-width apart, hips raised high, and feet hip-width apart on the floor.